top of page

 STATEMENT:

-Lizzie Thurman is an instinctive artist, addressing common human enquiry through physical and sensory experiences.
+Lizzie Thurman is a visual artist, addressing common human enquiry through physical and sensory experiences.
 Her recent work is an evolving retort to the solitary ventures she undertakes amidst the exposed rock forms, riverbeds and animal pathways of the Matarraña region of Spain.

 From a terraced roof top, she works on paper, creating shrine-like drawings that reveal natural connections with the landscape.
-Initial marks are impulsive gestures, sandwiched and layered with colour, abstracting form while describing the rhythms of an encounter or lived experience.
-Fragments of rock and reference notebooks inform Thurman’s palette, guiding her towards earth tones and atmospheric hues.
-Through a process of reduction, blending and reworking a mix of medium, she seeks luminous tensions that honour both external and internal landscapes.
+Initial marks are impulsive gestures, sandwiched and layered with colour, abstracting form while describing the rhythms of an encounter and lived experiences.

-There is a playfulness in Thurman’s frameworks – they acknowledge the potency of structure, simultaneously tease and complement with colour, while leaving space for open and diverse interpretation.
+There is a playfulness in Thurman’s frameworks – they acknowledge the potency of structure, simultaneously teasing and complementing with colour, allowing an essential space for open and diverse interpretation.

 bottom of page